-A type of saw used for cutting fairly tight curves or shapes in thin wood.
+A coping saw is a type of saw used for cutting fairly tight curves or shapes in thin wood.

 It consists of a very thin, removable blade stretched between the ends of